RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 std::atomic<size_t> pendingSingleInsertJobs_{0};  // Track pending async jobs
 ```
 Note:
-We can think of more atomics that can be added to further improve performance.
+We can probably think of more atomics variables that can be added to further improve performance, I just used for the important ones.

 ## Concurrency Patterns